flant/shell-operator/README.md

     image: my.registry.url/shell-operator:simple-hook
 ```

-Start shell-operator by applying `shell-operator.yml`:
+Start shell-operator by creating a Deployment based on the `shell-operator.yml` file:
 ```
 kubectl apply -f shell-operator.yml
 ```

-Run `kubectl logs po/shell-operator` and see that hook.sh was ran at startup:
+Run `kubectl logs po/shell-operator` and see that the `hook.sh` file was ran at startup:
 ```
 INFO     : QUEUE add all HookRun@OnStartup
 INFO     : TASK_RUN HookRun@ON_STARTUP hook.sh